fortio/tsync/WARP.md

 - `HumanHash`: Creates human-readable fingerprints from public keys
 - Message signing and verification capabilities
 - File-based identity persistence in `~/.tsync/`
+- **Security Architecture**: All encryption/security is handled in `tcrypto`, NOT in `tsnet`
+  - Ephemeral keys for secure connections
+  - HKDF (HMAC-based Key Derivation Function) for key derivation
+  - Human hash verification before link validation (TOFU - Trust On First Use)
+  - `tsnet` remains focused on networking; `tcrypto` handles all cryptographic operations

 **Table Rendering (`table/`)**
 - Custom table rendering system for terminal UI display